Images by: Jim Dowling

 In order to help the park service encourage healthy living and better stewardship of our local environment, Friends of Whiskeytown, Inc. has funded a number of projects in the park, including:

-Funding the building and maintenance of trails, building a bridge, providing volunteers for lake clean-up days and most visibly providing the equipment and life vests for both the patio boat tours for the aged and disabled as well as the highly popular kayak and stand-up paddleboard (SUP) tours.
+Help in funding the building and maintenance of trails, building a bridge, providing volunteers for lake clean-up days and most visibly providing the equipment and life vests for both the patio boat tours for the aged and disabled as well as the highly popular kayak and stand-up paddleboard (SUP) tours.

 Whiskeytown National Recreation Area will be offering ranger-led kayak and paddleboard tours on Whiskeytown Lake from May 28 through September 5.
 Kayak tours will be offered Wednesdays, Thursdays, Saturdays, and Sundays at 9:00 am.
 Paddleboard tours will be offered Thursdays and Fridays at 1:30 pm.
 During full moon weeks, moonlight kayak tours will take the place of the 9:00 am kayak tour.
 Pre-registration is required for these programs (up to two weeks in advance) and there is a $1 administrative fee per person.
 Tour registration can be made up to two weeks in advance.
 Reservations can be made at recreation.gov.